oracle-livelabs/security/oracle-universal-authenticator/introduction/introduction.md

 Key Features:

 * Trusted Device Login with SSO: Secure access to all entitled applications from trusted devices.

 * Diverse Authentication Methods: Includes MFA, passwordless, adaptive, and mobile authentication for devices and applications.

 * Central Self-Service Management: Offers options for self-service authentication factors.

 * Centralized Administration: Extends OAA Admin console for granular rule management for step-up authentications.

  The graphic below shows the high level architectural flow of Oracle Universal Authenticator.

   ![OUA Architecture](images/oua-flow.png)

-This lab walks you through the steps to demonstrate and experience the seamless, flexible and secure authentication flow using **Oracle Universal Authenticator** in combination with **Oracle Advanced Authentication**.
+This workshop walks you through the steps to demonstrate and experience the seamless, flexible and secure authentication flow using **Oracle Universal Authenticator** in combination with **Oracle Advanced Authentication**.
 In this workshop, a fictitious corporation is using **Oracle IAM solution** to streamline and secure the authentication posture for their applications.
 As part of their cloud strategy, they want to defend against evolving threats while ensuring a seamless user access experience from various devices.
 Overall, Oracle Universal Authenticator addresses the evolving security challenges faced by businesses in the digital age, offering a practical solution for ensuring security and usability across various endpoints and applications.

-*Estimated Time:* 1 Hour
+*Estimated Time:* 3 Hours

 ### Objectives

 In this workshop, you will learn how to:

-* Authenticate with MFA using OAA
+* Authenticate using OUA
 * Register your device and authenticate using Oracle Mobile Authenticator mobile app
 * Prepare your system for authentication using OUA
 * Authenticate to Windows device using OUA